 Step 9: Start small.
 If possible, launch your new brand with top-tier customers first before announcing the transition to the public.
 According to one recent study, affluent customers cite service as the most important offering from their bank; they mentioned “service” more than six times as much as they did “rates and fees” or “branches.”
 With this in mind, it’s important that these high-value customers feel valued by your brand — not only so they’ll keep doing business with your bank under its new name, but also so they’re inclined to recommend your bank to friends.

 Step 10: Take your time.
-It’s easy to let tight deadlines drive your marketing decisions during a rebranding campaign — but hasty decisions can lead to long-term damage.
+It’s easy to let tight deadlines drive your marketing and advertising decisions during a rebranding campaign — but hasty decisions can lead to long-term damage.
 Schedule regular meetings to revisit your marketing goals and progress so that you know you’re moving your brand forward in the right direction.

 Think we missed a step, or need help taking that first one?
 We’re ready to talk.
+Contact Zehnder today.